upbound/docs/content/core-concepts/python/inputs-outputs.md

     observed_xr = v1alpha1.XMyType(**req.observed.composite.resource)
 ```

-After this, VSCode adds tab-completion and type checking when working with the XR.
+After this, Visual Studio Code adds tab-completion and type checking when working with the XR.

 ## Outputs